maasijam/model_d_controller/README.md

 # model_d_controller
-Teensy based USB Midi-Controller for the Moog Model D App
+Teensy based USB Midi-Controller for the Moog Model D App (and of course all other USB-MIDI devices)

 ![Assembly guide](Hardware/modeld_controller_assembly_guide.pdf)